masterdesky/ELTE-astronomy-complex-exam/cosmology/1-COSMOLOGY_Fundamentals_of_Relativistic_Cosmology.md

 # 1. Fundamentals of Relativistic Cosmology
 The Einstein Field Equations (EFE) are a set of 10 non-linear partial differential equations that describe the gravitational interaction of matter in the presence of spacetime curvature.
-The field equations are derived from the Einstein-Hilbert action, which describes the dynamics of the gravitational field by means of the metric tensor $g_{\mu\nu}$, which is a function of the coordinates $x^\mu$ of the manifold.
+The field equations are derived from the Einstein-Hilbert action, which describes the dynamics of the gravitational field by means of the metric tensor $g_{\alpha\beta}$, which is a function of the coordinates $x^\mu$ of the manifold.
 The action is given by

 $$
     S